What is Total Laparoscopic Hysterectomy (TLH)?

 • Closure of Incisions: The small incisions in the abdomen are closed with sutures or adhesive strips.
 Sometimes, absorbable sutures are used, eliminating the need for suture removal.

 • Recovery: The patient is monitored as they wake up from anesthesia.
-Most patients experience less pain and a quicker recovery compared to traditional open surgery.
-They may be discharged the same day or after a short hospital stay, depending on the individual cas
+Compared to traditional open surgery, most patients experience less pain and a quicker recovery.
+Depending on the conditions, they may be discharged the same day or after a short hospital stay.

 • Consultation and Preoperative Assessment:

-• Schedule a consultation with your gynecologist or surgeon performing the surgery.
+• Schedule a consultation with your gynecologist or surgeon who will be performing the surgery.

 • Discuss your medical history, medications, allergies, and underlying health conditions.

-• Your surgeon will conduct a physical examination and might order preoperative tests like blood tests, imaging, and ECG if necessary.
+• Your surgeon will conduct a physical examination and, if necessary, order preoperative tests such as blood tests, imaging, and ECG.

 • Nutrition and Hydration: